measuredco/puck/README.md

 };
 ```

-When the user interacts with this adaptor, they'll be presented with a list of items to choose from.
+When the user interacts with this external field, they'll be presented with a list of items to choose from.
 Once they select an item, the value will be mapped onto the prop.
 In this case, `myData`.

 ## Dynamic prop resolution